django-commons/membership/README.md

 Django Commons is an organization dedicated to supporting the community's efforts to maintain packages.
-It seeks to improve the maintainence experience for all contributors; reducing the barrier to entry for new contributors and reducing overhead for existing maintainers.
+It seeks to improve the maintenance experience for all contributors; reducing the barrier to entry for new contributors and reducing overhead for existing maintainers.